hectr/ErrorKit/README.md

 **Error Kit** is a handy iOS library for making `NSError` handling easier.

-It covers error objects creation, inspection, presentation and recovery.
+It covers error object creation, inspection, presentation and recovery.

 Usage
 -----